 Share useful resources

 There are so many amazing free resources available at this time for everyone, from free fitness apps to meditation and mindfulness courses, and these should be shared with staff.
-See our blog post on wellbeing resources and download our free wellbeing flyer for a list of some of the best we have found.
+See our blog post on wellbeing resources or our guide on how to best look after your employees’ wellbeing.
 Consider sending a weekly update on information like this to the team, to keep them engaged.

 Plan and forecast

-- Returning to work: As staff need to be furloughed for a minimum of three weeks at a time, communicate clearly the likely timeline with your team.
-Will you rotate employees on furlough or keep staff off until the end of June?
+- Returning to work: communicate clearly the likely timeline with your team.
+Will you rotate employees on furlough or keep staff off until the end of March?
 Be visible and honest about your plans as this will help to reduce anxiety and reassure the team.
 If it’s unlikely you will have roles for everyone in future, you should think about redundancy now to plan for the next few months.
 Get in touch for advice on how best to do this.